liawhs/p-pointed-star/README.md

             t.end_fill()
 ```

-Otherwise, we need to draw the star figures in n passes.
+Otherwise, we need to draw the star figure in n passes.
 ```
         else:
             # star in n passess since {p/q} = n {p'/q'}